-The S-I Tracker also identifies Iceberg Order transactions.
+The S-I Tracker also identifies Native CME Iceberg Order transactions.
 No more guesswork is required since CME MBO data assigns iceberg order transactions with unique OrderIDs.
 Note the Bookmap Global+ version already includes synthetic iceberg detection.
 Synthetic icerbergs differ from native CME iceberg orders (see the definition here).
 Synthetic Iceberg Detection is based on microstructural events and false positives can occur.
-The S-I Tracker displays Iceberg transactions with 100% certainty due to MBO data.
+The S-I Tracker displays Native CME Iceberg transactions with 100% certainty due to MBO data.

-Iceberg Orders still remain hidden when watching the order book in real time, However, once the exposed portions of Iceberg transact, then the S-I Tracker can display them.
+Iceberg Orders still remain hidden when watching the order book in real time, However, once the exposed portions of the Native Iceberg transact, then the S-I Tracker can display them.
 This offers traders a distinct advantage by exposing larger player’s positions using iceberg orders..

-In the S-I Tracker output, a positive value represents any filled iceberg order portion on the bid (positioned long), a negative value is any filled iceberg portion on the ask (positioned short).
+In the S-I Tracker output, a positive value represents any filled native iceberg order portion on the bid (positioned long), a negative value is any filled native iceberg portion on the ask (positioned short).
 The exposed tip of the Iceberg order functions like passive limit orders.
 Visit our Wiki page to learn more on Iceberg Orders.

 Fig 5 displays the S-I Tracker Iceberg Order output.The green dot is an aggressive market buy order transacting into an unseen Iceberg Order on the best offer.
 In the subchart window pane, the blue line is the Iceberg Tracker output.
 Before the transaction the value was -16211 and afterwards it was -16305.
 Thus 94 short iceberg orders transacted and the blue line dropped -94 points.

 Iceberg Orders on Higher Time Frames